|

 Fleiner, Deepak R. Kenchammana-Hosekote, and Omer

-A. Zaki.
-Kybos: Self-management for distributed
+Kybos: Self-management for distributed brick-based storage

-brick-based storage.
-IBM Technical Paper RJ10356, August
+IBM Technical Paper RJ10356,

-2005
+August 2005

 Current tools for storage system configuration